Export distributor or commercial agent: Three tips for finding good partners

 - An innovative product with a well-defined value proposition

 2. Take the time to get acquainted with each other

 After coming to an agreement with an intermediary, you must help them sell your products.
-For example, you could have them visit your company and provide information about your products and manufacturing processes.
-Meeting clients together can also help and is one of the best ways to train your partner.
+For example, you could teach them more about your company and provide information about your products and manufacturing processes.
+Joint meeting with clients (in person or remotely) can also help and is one of the best ways to train your partner.

 Schedule regular meetings or discussions to build the relationship with the intermediary and develop a sense of belonging.

 A first agreement should remain flexible and, ideally, last no longer than one year.
 This will avoid being locked in for too long if the results are not what you expected.

 Another important element to consider: The contract you sign with an intermediary must clearly specify obligations with respect to the delivery of merchandise.

 - Transport and custom fees (specified in the Incoterm selected)

 - Insurance fees for the merchandise in transit

 - Marketing and representation fees (e.g., attending a trade show, advertising, translation, etc.)